Clemens von Ketteler: Early life and career

 Ketteler was born at Münster in western Germany on 22 November 1853 into a noble Münsterland family.
-He was the son of Cäcilie von Luck und Witten (1822–1908) and August Joseph von Ketteler (1808–1853), who died shortly before his birth.
+He was the son of Cäcilie von Luck und Witten and August Joseph von Ketteler, who died shortly before his birth.

 His uncle, Wilhelm Emmanuel Freiherr von Ketteler, was a theologian and Zentrum politician who served as Bishop of Mainz.
 His nephew, the diplomat Wilhelm Freiherr von Ketteler, was murdered by the Sicherheitsdienst des Reichsführers SS (SD) in Vienna in 1938 for his opposition to Hitler.
 Another relative was the French marshal Louis Franchet d'Espèrey.
 A cousin, Marguerite Watson, was married to Prince Charles Philippe, Duke of Nemours (son of Prince Emmanuel, Duke of Vendôme).

 Following his graduation in Münster and Coesfeld in 1873, Ketteler entered the Prussian Army and served in it until he was appointed to join the Imperial German diplomatic corps in 1882.

-Between 1880 and 1889 he served as an interpreter in the German consulates in Canton (Guangzhou) and Tientsin.
+Between 1880 and 1889 he served as an interpreter in the German consulates in Canton (Guangzhou) and Tianjin.
 After working in the German Department of Foreign Affairs for a short period, he was posted to Washington, D.C., between 1892 and 1896 and then to Mexico from 1896 to 1899.

 Boxer rebellion and death

 Ketteler returned to China in 1899 as Plenipotentiary at Beijing, from where he pointed out in vain the dangerous situation for the Europeans.
 On 12 June 1900, when the Boxers moved to the inner city and burned down Christian church buildings, Ketteler reacted by ordering German embassy guards to hunt them down.
 On 18 June, German troops captured a Chinese civilian suspected of being a Boxer in the inner city and took him to the Legation Quarter, where he was detained.

-On 17 June, the Chinese Muslim Kansu Braves mounted an assault on Ketteler and his German Marines at the Legations.
+On 17 June, the Chinese Muslim Gansu Braves mounted an assault on Ketteler and his German Marines at the Legations.
 After stones were hurled at the Germans by the Chinese Muslims, Ketteler told his men to shoot back at Muslim forces.
 The Muslim troops were feared by the Westerners, so the British minister Sir Claude Macdonald warned that "When our own troops arrive we may with safety assume a different tone, but it is hardly wise now."
 He thus warned Ketteler about his shooting incident with the Muslim army.

 Ketteler flogged a Chinese man who appeared to be a Boxer, and beat a boy who was with him after taking him to the Legations.
-Ketteler then shot him dead.
-In response, thousands of Chinese Muslim Kansu Braves under General Dong Fuxiang of the Imperial Army and Boxers went on a riot.
-The Kansu braves and Boxers then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
+Ketteler then allegedly shot him dead.
+In response, thousands of Chinese Muslim Gansu Braves under General Dong Fuxiang of the Imperial Army and Boxers went on a riot.
+The Gansu braves and Boxers then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
 Angry at the Chinese Christians for collaborating with foreigners who were murdering the Chinese, the Boxers burned some of them alive and attacked and ransacked their property.
 Some Muslims also assassinated the secretary of the Japanese legation, Sugiyama Akira, tearing him apart.